 I nodded.
 It wasn’t entirely true as I barely knew him.
 But we were comrades of a great cause and just stating that he actually is a friend of mine would win me the Lord’s trust.

 ‘Mikhail.
 He’s the one who deserves the title of the lord.
 He handles the business, he talks to the people, he provides for the people and keeps this place and it’s people warded from the malignant claws of the world outside.
-He’s worked by my side for the last decade and made this place what it is.
+He’s worked by my side for over a decade and made this place what it is.
 He’s like a son to me’ his eyes were losing focus.
 Suddenly, he looked up at me.
-‘I’ve been locked up in this place for a while but I’ve also lived a rich life before everything collapsed around us.
+‘I’ve been locked up in this place for a while but I’ve also lived a easygoing life before everything collapsed around us.
 I’ve been places and I’ve met people.
 All kinds of people.
 That’s one of the perks of being a noble.’

 His attention now diverted to a very confused Mirriam.
 He slowly walked up to her and asked her to take a seat.
 She sat down on the couch and he sat right next to her.
 ‘Mirriam, how much do you know about the soul?’ he asked her.

 ‘But…but he’s a thief.
 He’s just a thief’ said Mirriam.
-Of course, what would a thief do.
+Of course, what would a thief do?

 Wilson came to my rescue again.
 ‘I was not supposed to tell this to anyone.
 Mirriam, our Mikhail was a thief too.
 A notorious one.
 He was a member of the thieves guild just like our Randall here.
 Mikhail left that life behind to only conserve this little town and Randall is doing just the same.’

 She was lost in thought and it was the perfect time to offer my piece.
 ‘Mirriam, I originally came here to scout this town.
 The thieves guild is expanding its influence across the west by establishing control in one place after the other and the next settlement in line was Vereen.
-On my way here, I saw Ed in the woods and soon came to the discovery that he was a soul keeper.’
+On my way here, I saw Ed in the woods and soon came to the conclusion that he was a soul keeper.’
 I paused.
 It was time to make a proposal and I had to make the stakes clear.
 ‘After seeing him and this beautiful town, I was reborn with a new mission.
-I loved the way the world was and I want things to go back the way they were.
-The only thing that matters to me is now to protect you and your son and fulfil his destiny as a soul keeper.’
+I loved the way the world was and I want things to go back to the way they were.
+The only thing that matters to me now is to protect you and your son and help him fulfil his destiny as a soul keeper.’

 She clamped her hands on her face and tried to wrestle through the terror in her heart.
 ‘Why?
 Why did it have to be him?’ she was close to a break down.